 I’m unsure how to start this post.
 I’ve been staring at this screen for a little while now.
 I’ve typed a few words and deleted them, but I’m still struggling to find the words, so I guess I’ll just start:

 Last year, my son started learning to read.
-I wrote about the process for Respectfully Connected because this wasn’t a skill that was easy for him to learn, and it is still something that we’re working on.
+I wrote about that process because this wasn’t a skill that was easy for him to learn, and it is still something that we’re working on.
 He’s not like me where I read all-the-things.
 He has to make a conscious effort to decode letters, but he is starting to do that unprompted when we’re out and about which is where my story starts.

-Yesterday, we went for a walk to go get an ice cream and we encountered this:
+Yesterday, we went for a walk to go get an ice cream and we encountered a poster that said:

 My son read those words.
 He wanted to know why people would want to wrestle part of him.

 This isn’t even a unique campaign.
 People want to smash autism, stamp out autism, battle autism, and any number of other words that imply that there is something very wrong with the way we are.

 So, how do you explain this to a nine year old?
 He already knows that a lot of people dislike us simply because of the way our brains work, but he’s been fortunate in that he hasn’t had too many instances of being confronted by things like this.

 To save you the trouble of googling aeiou foundation, here’s an excerpt from their about page on Facebook:

 “AEIOU Foundation is a not-for-profit organisation dedicated to providing a best-practice, fulltime early intervention and learning program for children aged 2½ to 6 years who have been diagnosed with Autism Spectrum Disorders (ASD). “